AUCOHL/Fault/README.md

 For more options, you can invoke `fault compact --help`.

+## tap
+`fault tap --clock <clockName> --reset <resetName> <chained netlist>`

+Tap adds JTAG interface to a chained netlist.
+Currently, two scan chains are supported: the boundary cell scan chain and the internal registers chain.
+Tap supports the IEEE 1149.1 four mandatory: Extest, Bypass, Sample, and Preload.
+Also, it has been extended to support ScanIn (4'b 0100) instruction to select the internal register chain.

+For more information on the supported instructions, check the example [testbench](Tests/Testbenches/TestTap.sv).

+For more options, you can invoke `fault tap --help`.

 # License
 The GNU General Public License v3 (or later, at your option).
 See 'License'.